Mosibi/whr_930/README.md

 ```

 Add the content of src/lovelace.yaml to your current dashboard configuration, it will place the WTW configuration in a seperate tab.

-To get the nice picture working which is created by [Tim Jongsma](https://github.com/timjong93), clone the [lovelace repo](https://github.com/Mosibi/lovelace-wtw/tree/mosibi) and follow the installation instructions.
+### External resources
+I've extended the possibilities of the standard Lovelace interface using multiple plugins.
+Visit those pages and follow the installation instructions for them:

+* [lovelace-wtw](https://github.com/Mosibi/lovelace-wtw/tree/mosibi) : Nice graphical flow overview, created by [Tim Jongsma](https://github.com/timjong93)
+* [lovelace-fold-entity-row](https://github.com/thomasloven/lovelace-fold-entity-row) : Use to fold in the P status overview

-*Note: the lovelace repo links points to my own fork of Tim's code.
+*Note: the lovelace-wtw repo links points to my own fork of Tim's code.
 I created a pull request for his version to make it compatible with my code.
 When that PR is accepted, I will use his version.*